PINTO0309/onnx2tf/README.md

 $ onnx2tf -i Erf_11.onnx -rtpo Erf

 # High-dimensional Transpose decomposition
-# If you do not like FlexTranspose being generated, try `-nodafc`.
+# If you do not like FlexTranspose being generated, try `-nodaftc`.
 # Suppresses the generation of FlexTranspose by decomposing Transpose
 # to the specified number of dimensions.
 # In TensorFlow v2.12.0 and later, up to 6 dimensions are converted to normal Transpose;
 # in v2.11.0 and earlier, up to 5 dimensions are converted to normal Transpose.
-# Note that specifying `2` for the `-nodafc` option causes all Transpose OPs to disappear
+# Note that specifying `2` for the `-nodaftc` option causes all Transpose OPs to disappear
 # from the model structure.
 # Below is an example of decomposing a Transpose of 5 or more dimensions into a Transpose
 # of 4 dimensions.
-$ onnx2tf -i xxxx.onnx -nodafc 4
+$ onnx2tf -i xxxx.onnx -nodaftc 4

 # Parameter replacement (Resize,Transpose,Softmax)
 $ rm replace.json